iAMB-RWTH-Aachen/PAMparametrizer/docs/PAMparametrizer_workflow.md

 The amount of protein is associated to a specific protein sector is dependent on the substrate uptake rate.
 The exact parametrization of this relation depends on the relation between substrate uptake rate and growth rate, as discussed in **INSERT PUBLICATION SUPPLEMENTS**.
 The PAMparametrizer calculates the slope and intercept for all substrate-dependent protein sectors during the parametrization.
+Also the amount of un- and underused enzymes at zero growth is optimized in the last step of the PAMparametrizer.
 This sheet stores this sector configuration for your convenience, so you can easily use it for building condition-dependent PAMs.

 #### 5.1.5 reaction_weights